twalton83/twalton83/README.md

 I'm a full stack software engineer with a passion for learning.
 Forever wishing for just a few more hours in the day to check out something new.
 Currently working on tools for streamers @ Streamlabs by Logitech!
-In my spare time, I'm learning C# and Solana development.
+I approach code with a steward intent, leave it better than I found it, and protect that quality with all I have.
+I love testing and all that comes with it!

 <p align="center">
     <a href="https://github.com/anuraghazra/github-readme-stats">